“The new year stands before us, like a chapter in a book, waiting to be written.” –Melody Beattie

 How often were you actually going to the gym in the previous year?

 If it's two times per week, perhaps you make a resolution to increase to three or four times per week.

 If you were going to the gym, in reality, zero times per week this past year, perhaps your New Year's resolution is to start going to the gym one day a week each week starting in January and February.

 Focus on more attainable short-term goals and accept that the change won’t be comfortable—some days it may be downright hard.

-Setting too many resolutions can set you up for failure.
-If your goals are to go to the gym, stop drinking and save more money, start with going to the gym.
 Once you are in a comfortable place with one goal, move on to the next.
-Remember, this isn’t a race!
+Remember, this isn’t a race.

-It may not be easy, but research suggests that people who set New Year’s resolutions are 10 times more likely to keep other goals that they set.
+It may not be easy, but research suggests that people who set New Year’s resolutions are ten times more likely to keep other goals that they set.